 Term life insurance of \$25,000 to \$50,000 is provided to eligible workers.
 This self-insured death benefit program is administered by the State Treasurer and funded via employer contributions.
-There were no employer contributions required for the current fiscal year.
+The employer contribution rate was .16% for the current fiscal year.